AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 ------------------------------------------------

 This step launches two Aviatrix gateways in the transit VPC, main gateway and companion gateway.
-If you require multi AZ HA, you should deploy two main gateways and two companion gateways.
+If you require multi AZ HA, you should deploy one main gateway and one backup main gateway,  one companion gateway and one backup companion gateway.

 .. tip::